 If another healthcare provider, company or health plan that is required to comply with HIPAA also has or once had a relationship with you, we may disclose PHI about you for certain healthcare operations of that healthcare provider or company.
 For example, such healthcare operations may include: reviewing and improving the quality, efficiency and cost of care provided to you; reviewing and evaluating the skills, qualifications and performance of healthcare providers; providing training programs for students, trainees, healthcare providers or non-healthcare professionals; cooperating with outside organizations that evaluate, certify or license healthcare providers or staff in a particular field or specialty; and assisting with legal compliance activities of that healthcare provider or company.

 Communication From Our Office: We may contact you to remind you of appointments, suggestions about follow up care, and to provide you with information about treatment alternatives or other health- related benefits and services that may be of interest to you.
 If appropriate, we may make these communications via email.
 However, as noted below, you have the right under HIPAA to request that communications regarding PHI be delivered in another manner or at another location.
 Please review the Patient's Rights on our Site.

-Other Uses and Disclosures We Can Make Without Your Written Authorization For Which You Have The Opportunity To Agree Or Object
+Other Uses and Disclosures Of Your Medical Information We Can Make Without Your Written Authorization for Which you Have the Opportunity to Agree or Object.

 Individuals Involved In Your Care or Payment for Your Care: We may use and disclose PHI about you in some situations where you have the opportunity to agree or object to certain uses and disclosures of PHI about you.
 If you do not object, we may make these types of uses and disclosures of PHI.